dyluc/transformers/dataset-utils/README.md

 Notes:
 - `prep_sets.py` just runs some preprocessing on the JSON files for easier access to image filenames and labels.
 - There is class imbalance in the dataset, distribution of images per category follows the observation frequency of that category.
-Consider techniques (oversampling, smote, etc) to manage classes with few examples following analysis of confusion matrix.
+We can consider techniques (oversampling, smote, etc) to manage classes with few examples following analysis of the confusion matrix.
 - On the resizing strategy, padding minimizes subject loss and maintains aspect ratio.
 Distortion via resizing or potentially cropping out important features is more risky for ViTs than padding.
 Attention mechanisms can learn to ignore padding regions (even without configuring any attention masks).
 We can inspect our attention maps to ensure these areas receive low attention scores.
 Hopefully the ViT can use the positional embeddings (and an understanding of the spatial arrangement of the patches) to differentiate padded regions from patches with actual content.
 All non square images will have padded regions.

-Plan for data preprocessing (repeat the following for both training and validation sets):
+## Data Preprocessing
 - Load and process JSON files into just filename and category ids, then shuffle on disk.
 - Load processed JSON files and batch the annotations, attaching the labels.
 For each annotation batch, construct a dataset, load the images, resize and normalize them, and finally shuffle the batch.
 - Serialize batch of images to single TFRecord file, repeat for all batches in the given set.